The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

-This now becomes a bit more complicated than in the case of $t=2$, since we can not always surely say how many variables are predefined by shared clauses in snake $B$.
-As before, we are now classifying snakes $B\sim A$ according to the number $l=\left|F_A\cap F_B\right|$ of shared clauses, but also according to the number $j$ of nodes in the variable-variable incidence graph $G_{F_A\cap F_B}$.
-Note that actually, the number of variables that $F_A$ and $F_B$ have in common (regardless of signs) could be greater!
+The remaining analysis is a bit more complicated than in the case of $t=2$, since we can not always surely say how many variables of snake $B$ are predefined by shared clauses.
+As before, we are classifying snakes $B\sim A$ according to the number $l=\left|F_A\cap F_B\right|$ of shared clauses, but also according to the number $j$ of nodes in the variable-variable incidence graph $G_{F_A\cap F_B}$.
+Note that the number of variables that $F_A$ and $F_B$ have in common (regardless of signs) could be greater!
 In fact, they could share all their variables without having a single clause in common.
-However, right now we are only interested in ways to incorporate clauses from $F_A$ as common clauses into $F_B$.
+However, right now we are only interested in ways to incorporate clauses from $F_A$ as shared clauses into $F_B$.
 To that end, we only need to consider the variables from these clauses as shared variables.
+For a representation, see \figref{snake-intersection}.

-Suppose now that snake $A$ is fixed.
-We now know that there are $2t-1-j$ free variables in $B$, \ie variables which are not predetermined by shared clauses.
+Suppose now that snake $A$ and the shared clauses are fixed.
+We let $j$ denote the number of variables in shared clauses.
+We know that there are $2t-1-j$ \emph{free} variables in $B$, \ie variables which are not predetermined to appear in $B$ by shared clauses.
 Furthermore we can give an upper bound on the number $c$ of connected components of $G_{F_A\cap F_B}$.
-It is easy to see that $c\le j-l$ for $l<t$ ($G_{F_A\cap F_B}$ is a forest), $c\le j-l+1$ for $t\le l <2t$ (we could create a cycle), and $c=j-l+2$ for $l=2t$ ($F_A=F_B$).
+It is easy to see that $c\le j-l$ for $l<t$ ($G_{F_A\cap F_B}$ is a forest), $c\le j-l+1$ for $t\le l <2t$ (we could create one cycle), and $c=j-l+2$ for $l=2t$ ($F_A=F_B$).
+These cases are also visualized in \figref{snake-intersection}.
 Fixing $l$ and $j$ it holds that